-("The Kid") Jeff plays a small role as a young soldier in this film version of the Broadway musical, updated from World War II to the Korean War.
+(“The Kid”) Jeff appears in a cameo as a young soldier in this film version of the Broadway musical, updated from World War II to the Korean War.
 Starring Betty Grable, Dan Dailey, Danny Thomas, and Dale Robertson.

 (Jim Grayam) In this film noir, Jeff plays a brilliant scientist who becomes consumed with desire for a beautiful married woman.
 He plots to kill her husband, then feign insanity to avoid going to jail.
 Interesting plot twists follow.
 Anne Francis and Dana Andrews play the married couple.
 Viveca Lindfors also stars as a psychiatrist.
 Other cast members include Kathie Brown – who also appeared with Jeff in an episode of his TV series Temple Houston – as well as Stacy Harris and Strother Martin.